niek-sidn/stiab/README.md

 # Stiab: DNSSEC Signer street-in-a-box

-> The name is an attempt at humorous "Dunglish" (Dutch wrongly translated into English).
+> Stiab (/stee-ab/).
+The name is an attempt at humorous "Dunglish" (Dutch wrongly translated into English).
 > In Dutch the word for street (straat) can be used to describe a series of connected or ordered items, like a straight in poker or in a game of dice.
 > Here we create a straight of interconnected nameservers.